Dental Practice Management Software: The Complete Guide

 Frequently Asked Questions

-Four weeks: week 1 phone→PMS (highest value), week 2 PMS→reminders+recall, week 3 PMS→reviews+verification, week 4 phone→marketing attribution.
+Four weeks: week 1 phone to PMS (highest value), week 2 PMS to reminders and recall, week 3 PMS to reviews and verification, week 4 phone to marketing attribution.
 Each builds on the previous.
-Test 10-20 real appointments before going live with each connection.

 Yes.
-Daily batch sync means today's schedule doesn't reflect this morning's changes.
-AI books into filled slots.
-Reminders go to rescheduled patients.
-Real-time API sync ensures every system reflects current data within 60 seconds of any change.
+Daily batch sync means today's schedule misses this morning's changes, so AI books filled slots and reminders reach rescheduled patients.
+Real-time API sync reflects every change within 60 seconds.

 Was this article helpful?